 And there you have it!
 The complete step-by-step breakdown of the picture book plot structure: Introduction to the main character and problem they’ll face, three attempts to try to solve it, climax where they think it’ll never happen, and finally the perfect solution.
 (Bonus if you can find an unexpected ending!)

-If you’d like more help writing your picture book use the picture book plotting worksheet here to help you write your story.
+If you’d like more help writing your picture book grab the free children’s book template here to help you write your story.

 And for more tips on writing picture books, check out these other articles around the blog:

 - How to Plot a Picture Book Perfectly

 - The Best Way to Learn about Picture Book Writing